 Click Here for tab for Africa by Toto

-Hopefully, you already knew this song would be here, an absolute classic that has been able to sustain both relevance and success due to its frequent use in internet memes as well as its very popular adaption by Frog Leap Studios.
+You probably already knew this song would appear here, an absolute classic that has sustained both relevance and success due to its frequent use in internet memes, as well as its very popular adaption by Frog Leap Studios.
 The song has sold a staggering 6 million copies in the US and hit the number 1 spot on the US Billboard Hot 100.

 One of the classics, The Everly Brothers would exquisitely strike a balance between rock, country, and pop to make some of the most memorable songs around.
-It was famously recorded in just 2 takes, something that is seldom done these days in a recording environment and which required incredible skill to execute.
+It was famously recorded in just two takes, something that is seldom done these days in a recording environment, and which required incredible skill to execute.

-Both a prolific songwriter and stellar musician, being able to weave deep meanings into songs that appealed to a wide audience.
-Many of his songs would have a significant cultural impact and Blowin’ In The Wind was one of his most popular singles ever.
-The song essentially puts forth rhetorical questions about the nature of war and conflict.
+Dylan was both a prolific songwriter and stellar musician, able to weave deep meanings into songs that appealed to a wide audience.
+Many of his songs would have a significant cultural impact and Blowin’ in the Wind was one of his most popular singles ever.
+The song puts forth rhetorical questions about the nature of war and conflict.
 The song entered the Grammy Hall of Fame in 2004.